captn3m0/captn3m0.github.com/projects/index.md

 All the projects below are under a FOSS license (mostly MIT).

-[muse-ebook-downloader][muse]
+[muse-dl][muse]
-: **March 2020** Wrote some scripts to support downloading and stitching of books from [Project MUSE](https://muse.jhu.edu/).
+: **March 2020** Wrote a crystal app to support downloading and stitching of books from [Project MUSE](https://muse.jhu.edu/).
 Project MUSE is a leading provider of digital humanities and social science content for the scholarly community around the world, run by the Johns Hopkins University.
+This generates well-polished PDFs with proper metadata.

 [epub-metadata-generator][emg]
 : **Feb 2020** Generates a metadata.xml file for an EPUB from various online sources, can be used with pandoc.